iusztinpaul/energy-forecasting/batch-prediction-pipeline/README.md

 # Batch Prediction Pipeline

+Check out this [Medium article](https://towardsdatascience.com/unlock-the-secret-to-efficient-batch-prediction-pipelines-using-python-a-feature-store-and-gcs-17a1462ca489) for more details about this module.

 ## Install for Development

 The batch prediction pipeline uses the training pipeline module as a dependency.
 Thus, as a first step, we must ensure that the training pipeline module is published to our private PyPi server.